OpenForest4D/multi-temporal-lidar-forestry/instructions/R_metrics.md

 ### **Geoid Correction File** (`.gtx` format) – *optional but recommended*

-Most LiDAR point clouds from USGS 3DEP and other sources are referenced to an **ellipsoidal vertical datum**—typically the WGS84 ellipsoid or NAD83.
+Most Lidar point clouds from USGS 3DEP and other sources are referenced to an **ellipsoidal vertical datum**—typically the WGS84 ellipsoid or NAD83.
 However, real-world elevation (what we perceive as “height above sea level”) is defined relative to a **geoid**, which approximates mean sea level and accounts for Earth's gravitational irregularities.

 #### Why this matters: